vellfr00/spring-uncaught-guard/README.md

 - 🚨 **Automatic Exception Handling**: Effortlessly intercepts and logs uncaught runtime exceptions in your Spring REST applications, ensuring no error goes unnoticed.
 - 📝 **Verbose Logging**: Delivers comprehensive logs for every exception, including stack traces and detailed request data such as headers, cookies, and body content.
+Also the parameters passed to the methods that throw the uncaught exceptions are logged!
 - ⚡ **Zero Configuration Required**: Instantly operational with minimal setup—just add the `@EnableUncaughtGuard` annotation to your main application class and you’re ready to go.
 - 🐞 **Debug-Friendly**: Assigns a unique identifier to each exception, which is returned in the error response, making